osism/release/notes/4.0.0/NOTES.md

 * Renovate is now used to keep the versions in the defaults of the Ansible collections and within the container images up to date.
+* OpenStack client container image in version Zed is available

 ## Deprecations